Home » Business Email Etiquette Articles » How to Apologize to Contacts if You are Hacked

 Alternate Contact Info

-If you do eCommerce and actual payment information is compromised, seek an attorney for advice.
+If you do eCommerce and actual payment information is compromised, seek advice from an attorney.
 An attorney can direct you on the best way to proceed regarding customer credit cards or sensitive information being exposed.

 Most Contacts are Protected

-Most onliners have virus protection in place, and your situation may not be an issue for them.
-They may not even notice an infected email as it will be quarantined on the download.
+Most online users have virus protection in place, and your situation may not be an issue for them.
+They may not even notice an infected email, as it will be quarantined on the download.
 Or they may be infected and not know it yet.

 You cannot risk that they did not notice.
-It is better to admit what happened and reflect the tenacity to resolve the situation and prevent it from happening again.
-Doing so can be a trust-building experience if handled correctly.
+It is better to admit what happened and show the tenacity to resolve the situation and prevent it from happening again.
+If handled correctly, doing so can be a trust-building experience.

-The last thing you want to happen is your business contact discovering the situation first.
+The last thing you want to happen is for your business contacts to discover the situation first.
 This will cause irreparable trust in your business.

-Offer all your contacts a sincere and humble apology only after you know for a fact that the issue is resolved.
-Then, make sure you use the built-in update scheduler to scan your computer(s) daily and updated it with the latest new virus data to know what to protect you from.
+Offer all your contacts a sincere and humble apology only after you know the issue is resolved.
+Then, use the built-in update scheduler to scan your computer(s) daily and update it with the latest new virus data to know what to protect you from.

-And if you are unable to keep your website updated — partner with someone who can take care of that for you.
-You’ll be glad you did.
-Worth every penny.
+And if you are unable to keep your website updated, partner with someone who can do it for you.
+You’ll be glad you did—it’s worth every penny.

-Mark my words, once you go through a situation like this, keeping your website secured or your system virus software up to date seems like a no-brainer, right?
+Mark my words.
+Once you experience a situation like this, keeping your website secure or your system virus software up to date seems like a no-brainer, right?

 Share the knowledge!